 Once you arrive, your team will do tests to make sure you're healthy enough to have the surgery and that the lung is a good match.
 If you're healthy enough and the lung is a good match, the team will prepare you for surgery.

-What to expect during a lung transplant
+during a lung transplant

 Just before the surgery, you will get general anesthesia.
 The term "anesthesia" refers to a loss of feeling and awareness.
 With general anesthesia, you will be asleep during the surgery and not feel any pain.